-The Booker and Beyond Book Club meets on the second Tuesday of each month at 2:30 PM in the 1st Floor Meeting Room.
+The Booker and Beyond Book Club meets on the second Tuesday of each month.
+Beginning in May 2018, the club will meet at 3 PM in classroom B on the 3rd floor.
 Members submit titles that they are prepared to lead for discussion and the group selects the titles.

 On this page recent news will be shared with the most recent first.